b4rtik/RedPeanut/README.md

 ## RedPeanut Agent

 The RedPeanut agent can be compiled in .Net 3.5 and 4.0 and has pivoting capabilities via NamedPipe.
-The agent performs its own critical tasks in a separate process to prevent the AV response to detection or error during execution make you lose the whole agent.
-The execution flow is as follows:
+The agent, when executed in an unmanaged mode, performs its own critical tasks in a separate process to prevent the AV response to detection or error during execution make you lose the whole agent.
+The execution flow is as follow:

 1. Process creation
 2. Inject static shellcode generated with Donut